- Richest Athletes › Race Car Drivers

 - Place of Birth:

 - 5 ft 10 in (1.8 m)

-Kurt Busch Net Worth: Kurt Busch is an American professional race car driver who has a net worth of $60 million.
-He accumulated his wealth through his racing career and sponsorships.
-He and his wife star on the CMT reality show "Racing Wives."
+Kurt Busch is an American professional race car driver who has a net worth of $70 million.
+Kurt Busch accumulated his wealth through his racing career, through endorsement deals and racing prizes.
 During his racing career, Kurt has earned over $90 million from racing prizes alone.
 He has earned an equally large amount from endorsements.

 In 2002, he dramatically improved in his standings and rank in the NASCAR Cup Series, which the new name of the Winston Cup Series as their contract with R.J.
 Reynolds Tobacco had expired.
 Over the season, he four won races, had twelve top 5, and twenty top 10 finishes.
 He ended the year ranked third in points, and he had collected over $5 million that year.
 His performance in the following season was less consistent, and although he won four races, he ended the season in eleventh place in points.
 He wouldn't be back in the top ten until the 2005 season, in which he finished tenth in points.
 2005 also marked his departure from Roush Racing, and he signed on with Penske Racing in 2006.